 Assessment Task Assessment Type Weighting Learning course objective(s) being addressed Online quiz Summative 10% 2 Seminar presentation question and facilitation Summative 20% 1-4 Tutorial Participation Summative 10% 1-5 Essay Plan Summative 20% 1-5 Essay Summative 40% 1-5

 Assessment DetailOnline Quizzes: Students will be required to do two short multichoice quizzes covering the learning from the first six weeks of the course so they can calibrate their understanding of the material.

-Active Reading Summary & Question: Students will each be required to prepare a summary of a paper and a question for one of the weekly seminars with a short (up to 500 words) summary of the reading and justification of why that is a relevant and important question to ask regarding the assigned topic.
+Seminar presentation question & facilitation: Students will each be required to prepare a question for one of the weekly seminars with a short (up to 500 words) justification of why that is a relevant and important question to ask regarding the assigned topic.
 Seminar topics will be made available and will be assigned during the first week of classes, with student’s being assigned topics from week 2.
 They will at the seminar introduce their question and help facilitate the seminar.
 This will be worth 20% of their grade, with the written justification being worth 10% of their grade and the facilitation being worth 10%.

 Tutorial Participation: Active participation in tutorials will be assessed throughout the semester and will count for 10%.

 Essay Plan: Due just before the mid semester break each student will be required to submit an up to two page essay plan identifying the topic they intend to write their essay on, and the approach they intend to take.
 An example essay plan will be provided and the process explained in the seminar/tutorials.
 This will count for 20% of their grade.

 Due towards the end of semester each student will submit a 2000 word essay comprising of an ethical analysis on one of several topics.
 Sample questions will be provided, and students can also write on a topic of their choosing as long as they have sought permission and approval of the topic from the course coordinator.